 This is also a great dinner to make with kids.
 Kids love to turn the crank on the pasta machine or roll out the dough with the rolling pin.
 My five-year-old daughter always comes running when she sees me take the pasta machine out and eagerly helps through the whole process.

-2 cups of flour (if using freshly ground flour, have an extra 1/2 cup on hand depending on the hydration rate of your particular flour)
+2 cups all-purpose or extra strong type 00 flour (if using freshly ground flour, have an extra 1/2 cup on hand depending on the hydration rate of your particular flour)

 Place all ingredients in the bowl of the mixer fitted with the dough hook.
 Mix until a cohesive dough is formed and the dough pulls away from the sides of the bowl.
 The dough should be just slightly sticky.
 Add more flour by the teaspoonful if needed, but keep the dough as soft as possible.
 If the dough is too dry, add a little water; if too wet or sticky, add a little flour.

 Knead for another 5 minutes.
 Cover the bowl with a damp kitchen towel and let it stand for 20 minutes.